June Tours

 Are there any cultural events in Iceland in June?

-Iceland celebrates two important cultural events in June: the National Day of Iceland on June 17th, marking the country’s independence, and the annual Sailors' Day, or "Sjómannadagurinn," typically celebrated on the first Sunday of the month.
+Yes, there are cultural events in Iceland in June.
+The National Day of Iceland is celebrated on June 17, marking the country’s independence, with parades and festivities across the country.
+Sailors’ Day, or Sjomannadagurinn, is typically held on the first Sunday of June and honors Iceland’s seafaring heritage with coastal celebrations and local events.

 Link to appstore phone